aerospike/aerospike-client-nodejs/README.md

 This module is compatible with Node.js v4.x (LTS), v6.x (LTS), v8.x (LTS) and
 v9.x.
-It supports the following operating systems: CentOS/RHEL 6/7, Debian 7/8/9, Ubuntu 12.04/14.04/16.04, as well as many Linux destributions compatible with one of these OS releases. macOS is also supported.
+It supports the following operating systems: CentOS/RHEL 6/7, Debian 7/8/9, Ubuntu 12.04/14.04/16.04, as well as many Linux destributions compatible with one of these OS releases. macOS and Windows are also supported.

 - [Usage](#Usage)
 - [Prerequisites](#Prerequisites)